waii-ai/waii-sdk-js/README.md

 ## Query Module <a name="query-module"></a>

+The Query module provides functions to generate, run, and manage queries.

 ### Query Generation <a name="query-generation"></a>

 This function allows you to generate a query based on the provided request parameters.